-Head of Education Policy
+Head of Education and Skills

 Having qualified as a biology and mathematics teacher, Peter spent ten years teaching biology, science and psychology in comprehensive schools in Sussex and London.
-After teaching, Peter joined the Wellcome Trust, during which time he led the work of the charity’s education team, initiated the Trust’s now well-established education policy research programme and oversaw various innovative performing arts and digital education programmes, as well as co-producing broadcast education TV programmes on biomedical ethics themes.
+After teaching, Peter joined the Wellcome Trust, during which time he led the work of the charity’s education team.
+Peter initiated the Trust’s now well-established education policy research programme and oversaw various innovative performing arts and digital education programmes, as well as co-producing broadcast education TV programmes on biomedical ethics themes.
 In 2001 Peter instigated the National Science Learning Centre concept (now STEM Learning Ltd), leading the development of the £51million initiative for Wellcome over the following five years, in partnership with government.

 Peter’s top three